Why Texas Truckers Are At-Risk

 - Reading a map or using a GPS.

 For your greatest chance at remaining alert while driving, avoid both external and internal distractions that may take your eyes, hands, or mind off the task at hand.

 It's important to acknowledge that truck drivers are not solely responsible for all multi-vehicle collisions they are involved in.
 These common causes apply to each driver on the road, and often, the other car is found liable for the crash.
 By conducting a research analysis of truck collision studies from the FMCSA, AAA, and National Highway Traffic Safety Administration, the American Trucking Association determined that, on average, passenger cars are found responsible for 80% of multi-vehicle truck crashes.

 Despite this high number, only about 60% of truck crashes involve multiple vehicles, so all drivers must commit to improving roadway safety.

 San Antonio Truck Accident Attorneys

-Our The Law Offices of George P. Escobedo & Associates, PLLC team is dedicated to getting you back on your feet following a collision with a large truck.
+Our The Law Office of George P. Escobedo & Associates, PLLC team is dedicated to getting you back on your feet following a collision with a large truck.
 Our firm believes that responsible drivers should be held accountable for the damages they cause to another person and their vehicle, which is why we will diligently fight for your rights.